pferreiraov/cmb-aber-dopp/mp_and_ccp_examples/README.md

-### Here is presented part of MP and CCP pipelines.
-The Healpix Boost (https://github.com/mquartin/healpix-boost) related code is not presentd here.
+### Here is presented part of MP and CCP pipelines, but it can be easily extended to generate all simulations just by changing parameters.
+The Healpix Boost (https://github.com/mquartin/healpix-boost) related codes are not presented here.